 40 years later?
 We’re still in love with each other and more than ever in love with our Savior Jesus Christ.
 He has provided us with exactly what we needed at every moment of our lives and the more we depend on Him, the more He responds.
 Are we two “perfect” people living in a “perfect” world?
 Hardly!
 But we have a central focus, a plumb line that we can always go to when the world comes crashing in on our party.
 His truth never changes – it’s solid and stable as a building built on a rock.
 And it’s eternal; this temporary, transient life is nothing more than an eye-blink, compared to the eternity that awaits us.

-Chris and I hope and pray that what I’ve shared with you today resonates in your heart too.
-Please, always feel you can contact me about anything I’ve shared at scott@thecafesucrefarine
+I pray that what I’ve shared with you today resonates in your heart too.
+Please, always feel you can contact me about anything I’ve shared.
+Our email address is chris@thecafesucrefarinedotcom